The true cost of building a tiny house in New Zealand

 How much does the average tiny house cost in New Zealand?

-When it comes to tiny house costs in New Zealand, a big part of your budget will be labour so choosing the right builder for the job is crucial.
+When it comes to tiny house prices in New Zealand, a big part of your budget will be labour so choosing the right builder for the job is crucial.

 Before signing on the dotted line, it’s important to do your research on all the professionals available.
 You should base your choice on their specific experience, i.e. how many times they’ve built a tiny house in New Zealand and then look at the quality of their designs.
 Tiny house builders have become highly sought-after, often booked out due to high demand, so it’s important to understand their availability, timeframes and payment schedules.